Lesson 1 Images

 Text description of the belt of "trade winds" image.

 The image is a global weather map displaying cloud patterns overlaid on a rectangular grid.
 The map highlights the area between 30 degrees North (30N) and 30 degrees South (30S) with dashed yellow lines indicating these latitudinal boundaries.
-A series of red arrows curve across the map from east to west, indicating the direction of wind patterns.
+A series of red arrows curve across the map showing sconvergence at the equator.
 The cloud cover is depicted in shades of white and gray, with landmasses visible in dull browns and greens.
 A grid overlays the entire map, with each square labeled at the intersection of longitude and latitude lines.

 wind rose plot